How I Parent

-I wake up between 4:30 and 5:30 a.m. to write while they’re still sleeping.
-I record podcasts and answer emails in the afternoon after our school day is done.
+Most days, I wake up between 4:30 and 5:30 a.m. to write while my kids are still sleeping.
+In the afternoon, I record podcasts and answer emails after our school day is done.
 I have no nanny, but my college-aged son is teaching his teenage sisters math and science.
 When I travel for speaking engagements, we often take the whole family in our 12-passenger van…

 As a working mom of 10, there are days I literally have to stop helping with a math page to run into my room to take a radio interview by a national media outlet.
 I’ve been on video calls when my youngest child has run through my bedroom to use my bathroom.
 I don’t stress too much about it because if I did, I’d never get anything done.
 I trust that the people I work with understand that this is a real family filled with busy, noisy kids.
 Also, since I try to write before my family wakes up, I’ve developed two important skills: focusing and writing fast.
 Those two skills have helped me get more done in a few hours than most people get done in a day.